Desalination removes salts from the ocean or brackish water to produce fresh drinking water through filtration or distillation.br>

 The Bay Area’s five largest water agencies — the Contra Costa Water District (CCWD), the East Bay Municipal Utility District (EBMUD), the San Francisco Public Utilities Commission (SFPUC), the Santa Clara Valley Water District (SCVWD) and Zone 7 Water Agency (Zone 7) — are jointly exploring a regional desalination project that would provide an additional water source, diversify the area’s water supply, and foster long-term regional sustainability.
 Although the agencies’ collective demands from the project have varied between 50 million gallons per day (mgd) and 120 mgd at various times since the concept was first put forward for study in 2002, the agencies have always remain committed to leveraging the regional aspect of the project to maximizing efficiency and minimizing the environmental footprint.
-Based on the projected collective demand of approximately 50 mgd from the project, ongoing studies assume a project size of 20 mgd to serve those needs.
-Because not all agencies have demands at the same times and by optimizing storage availability, a 20 mgd facility would suffice to serve most of the total demand from this project for the agencies.
+Based on the projected collective demand of approximately 50 mgd from the project, ongoing studies assume a project size of 10-20 mgd to serve the agencies’ needs.
+Because not all agencies have demands at the same times and by optimizing storage availability, a 20 mgd facility would suffice to serve approximately 80% of the total demand from this project for the agencies.

 Project Goals and Benefits